Press Release 10/23/19

-“For the past 20 years I’ve been lucky to live in rural Connecticut and Maine, where the natural world is ever present,” says Scofield.
-“Moving to New England inspired me to begin painting, so I could capture on canvas my impressions and feelings about this beautiful part of the world.
+“For the past 20 years I’ve been lucky to live in rural Connecticut and Maine, where the natural world is ever present.
+Moving to New England inspired me to begin painting, so I could capture on canvas my impressions and feelings about this beautiful part of the world.
 The landscapes I am intrigued by are full of color and light, of lines and shadows and of sky.
 I am especially drawn to the sculptural shapes and lines and varied colors of all trees from birches to sycamores.
 I am moved to represent them because of my continual fascination with their multifarious qualities.
 My paintings have been described as ‘kinetic and bold’ and ‘vibrating with color and movement.’
 I paint both on site and from my imagination, sometimes using both techniques for one piece,” she added.